 Agile manifesto puts great emphasis on working software as a measure of success and suggests collaboration should revolve around feedback and improvements.
 Would you buy a car from a catalogue without test driving it?
 Would you prefer to see a showroom apartment that gives you the feel of the one you will be buying?
 Would you buy a book without reading the back cover or brief summary?
 Perhaps, only if it is recommended, but most likely you would like to try it on first.

 The new mindset invites us to build a working prototype (not an MVP) of a solution through an agile process so that we can all see and feel it.
-We are intuitive beings, we will feel whether we are on the right track or not and through the visual components we can share our thoughts more effectively which ultimately drives success.
+We will feel whether we are on the right track or not, and through visual components we can share our thoughts more effectively.

 Benefits of working prototypes